 In my interactions with investors, friends and family (including my wife who is simply relieved that I understand it), I have found that many do not actually understand how their CPF accounts and CPF LIFE work.
 Frankly, this is not very surprising to me, as it does take some effort to understand them.
 However, I believe that in a low-interest rate, low inflation, and low yield environment, taking the time to understand and thereby maximize the risk-free interest rates from CPF and CPF LIFE will enable you to retire much more comfortably than if you did not.

 You should also re-evaluate your current investment portfolios, paying particular attention to your costs, and see if you can make them more efficient.
 If returns are going to be lower in the future, all the more you need to try to reduce your costs – after compounding, it can make a tremendous difference to your nest egg in the long run.
 Finally, if investment returns are indeed going to fall, then saving more today will help to ensure that you have enough to spend tomorrow.
 If future investment returns turn out to be higher than projected, it simply means that you will have a larger buffer for your retirement needs.

-This is an original article written by Sean Cheng, Solutions & Investments Executive at Providend, Singapore’s Fee-only Retirement Financial Adviser.
+This is an original article written by Sean Cheng, Solutions & Investments Executive at Providend, Singapore’s Fee-only Wealth Advisory Firm.
 The edited version appeared in Business Times on 14th May 2016.

 McKinsey Global Institute, “Diminishing Returns: Why Investors May Need to Lower Their Expectations,” May, 2016.